 - Now, you will get lots of prompt asking for access, just give access to all prompt messages.

 - Once, you grant permission to all, now type “sh /sdcard/mrw/root.sh“ on the terminal screen.
 Please Note: After this step, you may receive some error but you can ignore it.

 - Now the SuperSu App will be opened automatically on your phone.
 If it doesn’t open automatically, just go to the App tray and open it manually.

 - After opening the App sometimes it may ask to update the Superuser Binary, just click Continue and select normal mode.

 - At last, after following all these steps simply restart your device.
 Now open the SuperSu App and check whether it works well.
 This is the working tutorial to replace the Kingroot’s KingUser with Chainfire’s SuperSU Application.

-Please try this steps on your rooted Android device to uninstall Kingroot and replace Kingroot with SuperSu App.
+Please try these steps on your rooted Android device to uninstall Kingroot and replace Kingroot with SuperSu App.
 If it works perfectly for you then please leave a comment below.
 Also, if you face any problem then mention them in the comment box.
-In case if it doesn’t work with your device then comment so that I can guide you with another working method to replace kingroot with SuperSU.